 - We visited our partner school for an engineering morning carried out by Engineering Development Trust

 - Career Kids spent the day with us and brought employees from Santander, JCB, Assurant and Ambassador Theatre Group who each carried out activities related to their fields of work

 Compass for Life is a unique approach that provides a framework for students that empowers them to take responsibility for their own learning and to achieve their ambitions in partnership with their teachers.
 It also helps the teachers develop their own compass as they journey with their students to higher levels of performance.

 The Super North Star: Your purpose, your dream.
 A job, skill, or ambition that requires hard work and commitment to achieve.
 This Super North Star sits on the horizon and no matter the obstacle keeps drawing you forward.
 This is the adventurer side of you.

 Your values and behaviours are critical to achieving your purpose.
 If your ethos is ethical and authentic you are on the correct path.
-Then you must establish the team code of conduct this ensure that the team’s behaviours are aligned in order to ensure that the team result comes first.
+You must establish the team code of conduct, this ensures that the team’s behaviours are aligned in order to make sure that the team result comes first.

 You need to be a strategist, to have a clear plan derived from facts and analysis with realistic milestones and contingencies in place.
 To be patient and communicate your strategy in all mediums to those who have to deliver it.
 To be ego-free and ethical.

 Your warrior spirit is about your strength of character, your desire to step into the pressure zone and fight for what you believe.
 It is where you have the appropriate skill sets, mental and physical resilience, you are courageous, committed and determined to succeed.
 You are a decision maker and team player where necessary.
 You ensure you get to each milestone no matter what.